haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/prereq/mysql.md

 	If the MySQL monitor displays, you created the database properly.
 If an error displays, repeat the preceding commands.

-7. If your web server and database server are on different hosts, perform the tasks discussed in this topic on the database server host then see <a href="{{ page.baseurl }}/install-gde/prereq/mysql_remote.html">Set up a remote MySQL database connection</a>.
+7. If your web server and database server are on different hosts, perform the tasks discussed in this topic on the database server host then see <a href="{{ page.baseurl }}/install-gde/prereq/mysql_remote.html">设置远程Mysql数据库连接</a>.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 We recommend you configure your database instance as appropriate for your business.
 When configuring your database, please keep the following in mind: